SoCXin/doc/docs/ARM/ST/M4/cmd_agent.rst

 .. option::
     -d, --working-dir

-A working directory where :ref:`cmd_remote_agent` stores projects data for incremental synchronization and embedded programs for PlatformIO Process Supervisor.
+A working directory where :ref:`arm` stores projects data for incremental synchronization and embedded programs for PlatformIO Process Supervisor.